julianjelfs/skipit/README.md

 skipit
 ======

-A spotify app to automatically skip songs according to customisable criteria. e.g. skip songs with explicit lyrics when there are children in the room
+A spotify app to automatically skip songs according to customisable criteria. e.g. `skip songs with explicit lyrics when there are children in the room`

-Currently only supports skipping songs with explicit lyrics.
+Currently supports skipping songs with explicit lyrics and/or skipping songs by genre

 ## Installation